Wheaton's main platform for e-books, formerly known as Ebrary.

 Indexes and abstracts journal articles, books, book reviews, working papers, and dissertations in economics.
-1969 - present.
+A ProQuest database, 1969 - present.

 Note: EconLit uses the JEL classification, which can be found under "thesaurus" in this ProQuest version of the database.

 Full text periodicals, reports and reference sources for teachers and school administrators.
 Access provided by the Massachusetts Board of Library Commissioners.

 Online equivalent of the Encyclopaedia Britannica.
 Also includes articles not included in the print edition, the Merriam-Webster Dictionary, the Britannica Book of the Year, and an editorially selected directory of links.

 Provides comprehensive coverage of the usual topics in animal behavior, such as communication, learning, sexual selection, navigation, and the history of the field, plus emerging topics in cognition, animal welfare, conservation, and applications of animal behavior.

 The electronic version of the three-volume Encyclopedia of Applied Psychology encompasses applications of psychological knowledge and procedures in all areas of psychology.

 |Encyclopedia of Biodiversity